PickleBoxer/Bitbucket-Update-Fetcher/README.md

 The `UpdateFetcher` class is responsible for fetching updates from Bitbucket.
 It maintains information about the latest version and updates not yet installed.
 It also uses caching to optimize update requests and a logger instance for logging purposes.
 The class uses several dependencies including Composer\Semver\Comparator, Desarrolla2\Cache\CacheInterface, Monolog\Logger, and others.

+## Installation

+- Install the library via composer pickleboxer/bitbucket-update-fetcher
+- Create an update file/method in your application with your update routine (see example/update/index.php)

 ## Usage

 To use the `UpdateFetcher` class, you need to instantiate it and then call the appropriate methods.
 Here's a step-by-step guide on how to use the UpdateFetcher class: